DoughertyK/Project6/README.md

 ```

 Project4 interaction is identical except user will be met with messages regarding "Linked List" in place of "Stack".

+## Contribute

+This project uses an MIT License.
+Feel free to fix bugs, contribute, or alter it in any way.
+Any changes to this repo will be reviewed and may be altered.
+Try to keep any changes consistent with SOLID principles.

 ## Created by